davidokubanjo/ansible-git/README.md

 # ansible-git
-just playbing with file, wanted to see how git works on VS Code
+just playing with file, wanted to see how git works on VS Code